 Unbelievable How Small They Are!

-Almost impossible to fathom, using state-of-the-art process technology, one square millimeter holds more than 100 million transistors.
-That is an area roughly equivalent to the head of a pin!
+Impossible to fathom, using state-of-the-art technology on state-of-the-art chips, one square millimeter holds more than 100 million transistors.
+That is roughly an area no larger than the head of a pin!
 See

 transistor density.